Sanic/gz_sim-ss14_project/README.md

 - You can use build/portal_controller_publisher to control the joints of the portal robot.
 The first parameter is the link_id (0 = endeffector mount, 1 = rail) while the second parameter is the angle you want to set the joint to.
 If you set the link_id to 2, you can open or close the gripper.
 Use the value "0" as the angle to close the gripper, and every other value >=1 to open it.

 ### Compile and run the tests
 This project makes use of the gztest library, a gazebo unit test implementation based on Google Test.
-To execute the tests, start the gztest TestWrapper first:
+To execute the tests, add the build/ folder to your GAZEBO_PLUGIN_PATH again and start the gztest TestWrapper:
 ```
 cd build
+export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:`pwd`
 ./ext/gztest/TestWrapper
 ```
 You can also execute the TestWrapper in headless mode:
 ```
 ./ext/gztest/TestWrapper -hl
 ```
 The actual tests are then executed by either running make test, or running ./gazebo_ci_test from inside the build directory.
+If you are done running your test, kill the TestWrapper process by CTRL+C. Otherwise, it will spawn a new gazebo instance instantly in case one of your tests killed the interface and for the proper display of a newly loaded world.

 ### Version
 This project has been compiled and tested against 1.9.5.
 We used the gazebo that has been shipped with ROS Hydro.